Authored, revised and maintained by Jamison for reasons.

 fi

 Yes please!
-The more pipes you can put into a command the better off you.
+The more pipes you can put into a command the better off your command is.
 This helps readibility and makes you look really, really cool.
+I mean think about it.
+No one outside of people who write code even know what these things are.
+You look so cool when you use and abuse them.

 find ./ -type f -mtime 14 -exec rm -f {} \;